Published in Marketing and Strategy Terms by MBA Skool Team

-The word barter means to trade by exchange.
-Barter involves direct exchange of goods and services without the use of money.
-It is conducted either based on exchange rates or by bargaining.
+Barter means to trade by exchange of products without using money to value the products.
+Barter is conducted either based on exchange rates or by bargaining.
 Barter can take place within a group (intra) as well as between groups (inter), although most of it is intra-group.

 There are different forms of barter.
-It happens on the basis of the perceived value to the parties to the barter.
+It happens on the basis of the perceived value to the parties.
 These values can be different to different parties.
 When three parties enter into an exchange, then it is called a triangular barter.
 If more than three parties enter the exchange then it is called multilateral barter.

 A person A, who is very hungry, may exchange his wrist-watch with person B who has an extra food packet.
 Even if the wrist watch is more in terms of monetary value, the value of food perceived by person A is more than the wrist watch.
 For person B, food packet is extra and he perceives the value of the wrist watch more than the food packet.
 Hence, the parties to the barter (Person A and Person B) exchange the goods (Food and wrist watch) on the basis of the values perceived by them, without intervention of money.